 Early Days: the 1950s and 1960s

 Greswold School was first opened in September 1958 to cope with the rapidly growing population in Solihull.
-Named after an important family from Solihull’s history, Greswold School was originally located in what is now the Foundation Key Stage and Year 1 classrooms.
+Named after an important family from Solihull’s history, Greswold School was originally located in what is now the Year 1 and 2 classrooms.
 The school evolved from the now mostly forgotten Lode Heath Primary School.
 Pupils of the former school recall having to help move the furniture and equipment from the previous site at Lode Heath to the then brand new Greswold School.
 If any current pupils in Key Stage 2 have a close look at the benches the next time they do PE, they will find that some of them are still inscribed LHPS.
 Things were built to last back in the 1950s!

 The first entry in the school’s log book reads “I, Marjorie A. Askew, opened this new Greswold Junior Mixed and Infant School today.
 The children attending have been transferred from Lode Heath J.M. and I School which is closed from today.
 A full staff of nine is present and the number on role is 332 of which 220 are Juniors and 112 are Infants.
 Mr Orton, the Borough Education Officer, visited the school this morning.”